Archive - News Article

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had 15 calls for service, served no civil papers and made no arrests on Nov.
-7, 2012.
+The Nolan County Sheriff's Office (NCSO) had four calls for service, served one civil paper and made two arrests on Dec.
+12, 2012.

 Be on the lookout for rain chances this Friday, with mostly cloudy skies and a high near 65.
 We'll have breezy winds from the south-southeast at 20 to 25 mph, with gusts as high as 35 mph.
 Chance of rain is 20%.

 Tonight before 7 p.m., we'll have a slight chance of precipitation and then a slight chance of showers and thunderstorms between 7 p.m. and 1 a.m.
 Rain chances will remain at 20%.